AlpsDAO/alps-dao-monorepo/README.md

-# nouns-monorepo
+# alps-dao-monorepo

-Nouns DAO is a generative avatar art collective run by a group of crypto misfits.
+Alps is a generative avatar art collective, a fork of nouns focused on snow and mountains.

 ## Packages